klem-data/API---Webscrapping/TP2 and  3/README.md

   - Read a specific resource.

+==> Update an existing resource, or create one if it doesn't exist.
+The PUT method is idempotent, meaning repeated calls with the same data have the same effect.

 - **Question 8:** In FastAPI, how do you define an endpoint to handle a POST request with JSON data?\*

   - @app.post("/endpoint")